How create new minigames that help around different cognitive impairments for patients with glioma?

-To have a second conversation with client to get their input on the ideas, we created a mockup of the top 4 most voted game ideas.
+To have a second conversation with the client to get their input on our ideas, we created a mockup of the top 4 most voted game ideas.

 To test the basic mechanics of the game, we made a rough prototype of the chosen minigame.
 We had one research paper that said sounds & visuals in combination better stimulates learning.
-That's why we created a soundtrack for the game.
+That's why we also created a soundtrack for the game.
 To adjust our minigame visuals to the existing version of the Terra software, we refined the prototype visuals.
-Also we included different game difficulties based on users score, because patients have different levels of impairments, so the game should adapt to their conditions.
+Also, we included different game difficulties based on user's scores, because patients have different levels of impairments, so the game should adapt to their conditions.

 Since we couldn't test on real patients, we tested with students to get feedback on how the game experience works.
 During the user test, it felt that the game needed more feedback and the gameplay wasn't very accurate.
 That's why we refined the sounds, improved the "hit area", and included visual feedback.

-As end deliverable we made a whole two minute version of the game experience, that can be tested during rehabilition in the Netherlands Cancer Institute.
+As end deliverable we made a whole two minute version of the game experience, that can be tested during rehabilitation in the Netherlands Cancer Institute.

 We also added a long term plan, because it would allow them to continue with the project.
-It consist of full storyline, gameflow guidelines and additional technologie options.
-The document could handed over to game developers to build a complete version of our vision of the game.
+It consists of a full storyline, game flow guidelines, and additional technology options.
+The document could be handed over to game developers to build a complete version of our vision of the game.